pseusys/SeasideVPN/README.md

 8. Addresses for VPN connection: black and white list (limit addresses to use VPN with) <- add traffic analysis tool to client
 9. Advice on traffic distribution (proxy nodes), all routes and ports masking, on caerulean side: switch to 172.x.x.x tunnel IP, 1st X will be the number of PROXY the packet has been received from
 10. Add RTP protocol disguise option (to obfuscation, sent by client)
-11. Rewrite pythoon with async/await
+11. Rewrite python with async/await

 ### Further considerations